-This is by far our best stethoscope.
-If you currently work at a hospital, you’d have probably seen it being used by some of your colleagues.
-It is an extremely popular stethoscope worldwide and is known for its sensitivity, durability and easy maintenance.
+This is by far our best If you right now.
+If you work at a hospital, you’d have probably seen it being used by some of your colleagues.
+It is an extremely popular device worldwide and is known for its sensitivity, durability and easy maintenance.

 If you are someone who is very focused on your clinical work and want a stethoscope that will last you a really long time, you should get this.

-To be honest, if you're a medical student, you can use this stethoscope through medical school and it will still work very well 5 years into your practice as a doctor without you needing to change any of its parts.
+To be honest, if you're a medical student, you can use it through medical school and it will still work very well 5 years into your practice as a doctor without you needing to change any of its parts.
 It's that durable.

-One other advantage of this stethoscope is that it has a two-sided chest piece that can be used for adults and children.
+One other advantage of this product is that it has a two-sided chest piece that can be used for adults and children.

 - Excellent acoustic performance

 - Two-sided chest piece (one suitable for adults and one suitable for children)